GUINEA PIG Care – everything you should know

 guinea pig care article photo 11

-If you do shampoo your guinea pig, make sure that no water or shampoo goes into the eyes or ears, rinse thoroughly and dry off well in a warm towel, using a hairdryer on a low setting to make sure the guinea pig is properly dry before you put him back outside again.
+If you do shampoo your guinea pig, make sure that no water or shampoo gets into the eyes or ears.
+Rinse thoroughly and dry off well in a warm towel.
+Use a hairdryer on a low setting to make sure the guinea pig is properly dry before you put him back outside again.

 Greasy or smelly patch on the rump in males